Familial adenomatous polyposis (FAP)

 What happens if a family member has FAP?

-If either of your parents has FAP, you have a 1 in 2 (50%) chance of inheriting the gene.
+If either of your parents has FAP, you have a 1 in 2 (50%) chance of inheriting the pathogenic variant.
 In this case, you will be invited to go for genetic screening.
-If you inherit a gene, it increases your risk of getting bowel cancer.
+If you inherit the pathogenic variant, it increases your risk of getting bowel cancer.
 You will therefore be advised to go for regular bowel screening.

 What is bowel screening?